browserengineering/book/book/invalidation.md

 ```

 Once we're focused on an editable node, key presses should add text to
 it.
-In a real browser, the implementation would be a bit more complex
+A real browser would need to handle cursor movement and all kinds
-in order to handle cursor movement, but I'm going to have key presses
+of complications, but I'm just going to add characters to the last
-append to the last text node in the editable element.
-First we need to
-find that element:
+text node in the editable element.
+First we need to find that element:

 ``` {.python}
 class Frame: